The American Mafia

 1970s - Bufalino was one of the U.S. Mafia's most influential characters until his death in 1994.
 He is widely believed to have had a part in the disappearance of former Teamster President Jimmy Hoffa.

-1975 - Edward Sciandra (? to ?).
-In the mid-1970s, Edward Sciandra, cousin to former boss Giovanni Sciandra, was believed to be calling the shots for the Scranton-Pittston family while Bufalino dealt with legal troubles.
+1975 – Edward Sciandra (Born Montedoro Sicily, Nov.
+13, 1912.
+Died Hallandale FL, July 13, 2003.)
+In the mid-1970s, Edward Sciandra of New York City, cousin to former boss Giovanni Sciandra, was believed to be calling the shots for the Scranton-Pittston family while Bufalino dealt with legal troubles.

-1990 - In 1990, the Pennsylvania Crime Commission listed William D'Elia as a "significant member" of the Bufalino organization.
-It appears that he was being groomed as the full successor to Bufalino.
+1990 – In 1990, the Pennsylvania Crime Commission listed William D’Elia as a “significant member” of the Bufalino organization.
+D’Elia, former driver for Bufalino, stood in for Bufalino at crime family meetings.
+It appears that he was being groomed as the successor to Bufalino.

 William DElia

-1994 - William D'Elia (c.1947 to ?).
-After Bufalino's death, D'Elia appears to have stepped up to the top spot in the crime family.
+1994 – William D’Elia (Born c.1947.)
+After Bufalino’s death, D’Elia stepped up to the top spot in the crime family.
 In 2001, he was identified as the Scranton boss by Ralph Natale, the turncoat Philadelphia mob leader.
-Natale indicated that D'Elia had helped resolve disputes within the Philadelphia family.
+Natale indicated that D’Elia had helped resolve disputes within the Philadelphia family.

 2006 - D'Elia, 59, was indicted for money laundering in May.
 He was released only to be rearrested and charged with additional counts of money laundering as well as witness intimidation.